speedyfriend433/EvilWorkspace/README.md

 Using this I made the implementation for restarting the iOS app it self reliable.

-### How does it work?
+### Why does it work?

 It works because of improper checks of the `lsd` (Launch Services Daemon) which is responsible for managing requests of opening applications via the `MobileCoreServices` framework, specifically when invoking `- (BOOL)openApplicationWithBundleID:(id)arg1;` your app is giving the request to `lsd` which then manages to open the app, so where is the problem... when ur doing it in a while loop and in a background thread you dont wait on the return of this method and can simply continue code execution without waiting on its return which apple didnt accounted for, although this is a common security concern.
 What then happens is that if we call `exit(0)` the `lsd` process is still processing the request.
 When your app then gets terminated by your own `exit(0)` call `lsd` fails to address that and continues with opening your own app although terminated which results in the app self relaunching.
+This concept doesnt change when the user initiated the app termination using the app switcher.
+What's also interesting is that the vulnerability has a higher success rate when the user kills the app using the app switcher, actually I never encountered a failure when killing the malicious application over the app switcher which might also be related to how `lsd` and `SpringBoard` work together.

 ### Why is this dangerous?